AlexiaChen/awesome-stars/README.md

 - [netless-io/flat](https://github.com/netless-io/flat) – Project flat is the Web, Windows and macOS client of Agora Flat open source classroom.
 - [dendronhq/dendron](https://github.com/dendronhq/dendron) – The personal knowledge management (PKM) tool that grows as you do!
 - [faker-js/faker](https://github.com/faker-js/faker) – Generate massive amounts of fake data in the browser and node.js
-- [withastro/astro](https://github.com/withastro/astro) – The all-in-one web framework designed for speed. ⭐️ Star to support our work!
+- [withastro/astro](https://github.com/withastro/astro) – The web framework that scales with you — Build fast content sites, powerful web applications, dynamic server APIs, and everything in-between ⭐️ Star to support our work!
 - [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) – Container Management and Kubernetes on the Desktop
 - [imcuttle/mometa](https://github.com/imcuttle/mometa) – 🛠 [Beta] 面向研发的低代码元编程，代码可视编辑，辅助编码工具
 - [PostHog/posthog](https://github.com/PostHog/posthog) – 🦔 PostHog provides open-source product analytics, session recording, feature flagging and a/b testing that you can self-host.